stratosphereips/netflowlabeler/README.md

     netflowlabeler.py -c <configFile> [-v <verbose>] [-d DEBUG] -f <netflowFile> [-h]

+# Features

+- You can have AND and OR conditions
+- You can have generic labels and detailed labels
+- You can use negative conditions
+- You can add comments in any place

 # Example Configuration File of Labels

 The conf file syntax is like this: